The Role of OLAMIP in Production Agentic Systems

 • The agent queries the product_collection section

-• It retrieves entries explicitly labeled as product
+• Retrieves entries explicitly labeled as product

-• Summaries provide high‑level semantic context
+• Uses summaries for high‑level semantic context

-• URLs point to canonical sources for deeper inspection
+• Follows canonical URLs for deeper inspection

-3. OLAMIP as a Semantic Index
+3. OLAMIP as a Semantic Sitemap

 Example entry:

-This representation enables an agent to:
+This allows an AI agent to:

-• classify the page without parsing HTML
+• Classify the page without parsing HTML

-• understand its purpose
+• Understand its purpose

-• determine its relevance to a user query
+• Determine relevance to a query

-• integrate it into a reasoning chain
+• Integrate it into a reasoning chain

 4. OLAMIP in Multi‑Agent Architectures

-Multi‑agent systems often distribute responsibilities across specialized agents:
+Production systems often use multiple specialized agents:

 • Retriever agents identify relevant content

-• Interpreter agents extract structured meaning
+• Interpreter agents extract meaning

-• Planner agents construct action sequences
+• Planner agents build action sequences

 • Executor agents perform operations